-I was having this conversation recently and mentioned this article, and low-and-behold this morning it appears in my feed.
-(This post isn't my usual complaint about algorithms although my issues there continue to be the same).
+I was having this conversation recently and mentioned this article, and lo and behold this morning it appears in my feed.
+(This post isn’t my usual complaint about algorithms although my issues there continue to be the same).

 This article was first written in 1977, when Harvard Business School professor Abraham Zaleznik published an HBR article with the deceptively mild title “Managers and Leaders: Are They Different?”, which caused an uproar in business schools.